EB1A/NIW

 how many recommendation letters do we need?

-There is a NO required number of letters under the law.
-However, 6-7 letters are good to go.
-A few letters from experts who can give independent evaluation is also great.
-A couple Applicants without letters of recommendation received approvals from the USCIS.
+Under the law, there is no required number of letters.
+However, 5-6 letters are good to go.
+A few letters from experts who can give independent evaluations are also great.
+A couple of Applicants without letters of recommendation received approvals from the USCIS.
+Our office provides guidance and drafts for the recommendation letters.